Table of contents

 Eri Seoi Nage

-Take with right hand opposite collar side, we call this cross-grip.
+Take with right hand opposite collar side, we call this the cross-grip.
 The cross-grip cannot be held for too long else penalties can be given thus attack needs to be quickly followed.

-As shown in video you can even go down on knees to make sure you are low enough for throwing above right shoulder.
+As shown in video you can even go down on knees to make sure you are low enough for throwing above your right shoulder.
 However, usually, you would squat down and push hip out as in picture and use the hip/back as a fulcrum more than the shoulders.
 Alternatively, you can even only have one knee on ground.
-Those different leg/knee position possibilities are applicable to all ‘Seoi Nage’ movements.
+Those different leg/knee position possibilities are applicable to all Seoi Nage movements.

 video

-Let’s look at ‘knee drop Seoi Nage’ more in detail.
+Let’s look at knee drop Seoi Nage more in detail.

-Certain ‘Seoi Nage’ movements can be easier on arm positioning when Tori’s body is positioned lower, thus sometimes ‘Seoi Nage’ on knees may simply be easier in terms of performing the movement.
+Certain Seoi Nage movements can be easier on arm positioning when Tori’s body is positioned lower, thus sometimes Seoi Nage on knees may simply be easier in terms of performing the movement.
 This depends on individual morphology and should be tested.

-‘Knee drop Seoi Nage’ works better against opponents who are much taller and heavier than you because instead of pulling them forward, you are using your body weight to drag them down so they flip over your shoulder which is positioned low under their higher center of gravity.
-Basically it enables more force by using own body weight, and better leverage by being positioned low, which should help against heavier and taller individuals.
+Knee drop Seoi Nage works better against opponents who are much taller and heavier than you because instead of pulling them forward, you are using your body weight to drag them down so they flip over your shoulder which is positioned low under their higher center of gravity.
+Basically, it enables more force by using own body weight and better leverage by being positioned low, which should help against heavier and taller individuals.

-To perform it effectively you can destabilize, by dragging down, opponent all the while spiraling and falling on knees with anchored feet.
-In the end you should be in between opponent legs, with back against Uke, pull him up and against your back, to then pull him down and flip him over right shoulder.
-When he is against your back you can eventually bend over to help with flip over shoulder.
+To perform knee drop Seoi Nage effectively you can destabilize, by dragging down, the opponent, all the while spiraling and falling on knees with anchored feet.
+In the end you should be in between Uke’s legs, with your back against Uke.
+Pull him up and against your back, to then pull him down and flip him over your right shoulder.
+When he is against your back you can perhaps bend over to help with the flip over your shoulder.
 Because you need to end between Uke’s legs, make sure his legs are opened before performing the movement.
-For his legs to open you can move him to the side beforehand.
+To open his legs you can move him to the side beforehand.

 video